akiyamahaa/expo-tech-app/README.md

 - Clone the repository to your local machine
 - Install dependencies using npm or yarn
-- Run the app using `npm start` or another suitable command
+- Run the app using `yarn start` or another suitable command

 ```bash
 git clone https://github.com/akiyamahaa/expo-tech-app.git